What I Walked Into: A 73-Page Wake-Up Call

 Assets are rarely transferred during times of plenty.
 They're handed down in times of crisis when budgets are tight and someone higher up is looking to cut costs.

-Early insurer engagement is absolutely essential - build it into your timeline and budget.
-This needs to happen before you sign a lease or agree to a handover date.
-You'll also face ongoing costs and restrictions that don't apply to principal authorities, who may self-insure or carry larger excesses that aren't practical for local councils.
+Early insurer engagement is absolutely essential — build it into your timeline and budget before you sign a lease or agree to a handover date.

 The Business Plan That Could Save You